-Computer information technology (CIT) majors explore many topics as they prepare to become technology professionals.
-Our classes include computer programming, web design and programming, networking, computer security, database design, and game design, and incorporate cutting-edge topics such as mobile web and app development, and digital forensics.
-Our flexible curriculum requirements allow students to choose course electives according to their interests: for example, programming, web development, game design, or computer security and forensics.
+Our classes include computer programming, network administration, system administration, computer security, database design, web design, and incorporate cutting-edge topics such as mobile web and app development, and digital forensics.
 An internship and a senior capstone portfolio course give students even more hands-on experience.
 The CIT major and minor requirements are listed on the CIT Curriculum and Courses page.
 We also have a popular Cyber Security minor.

 All of our classes are taught in our state-of-the-art computer lab with a teaching style that is applied, interactive, and hands-on.
 Class sizes are small, with 10-17 students per class.